Harley Street Counselling & Training • How can we help?

 There are various dissociative disorders, and some people may experience other mental health problems also.

-Our counsellor Louise Harris is passionate about working with those who have experienced trauma and dissociation.
+Our counsellor Louise Harris is a skilled therapist with Harley Street Counselling and Training who can help you to overcome difficult life experiences.
+She is passionate about working with those who have experienced trauma, abuse and dissociation.

 Counselling for Jealousy and insecurity